 In 2005, we finally found a modern means of “translating” our filmstrips.
 You can now view three favorites, Buzzing A Bill Into Law, Dinosaurs: The Terrible Lizards, and The Jersey Devil on your computer or television as Stories on CD.
 The also popular Our Immigrant Heritage is now available on DVD.

-You, New Jersey and the World, 2004 digital edition was introduced with active links, and is still available.
+You, New Jersey and the World, 2004 digital edition was introduced with active links.
 You, New Jersey and the World, 2008 & 2010 digital editions were introduced with new pictures, graphs, and hyperlinks and video clips were added.
-The current digital edition is You, New Jersey and the World, 2017, Sample with Te.
+The current digital edition is You, New Jersey and the World, 2017

 We continue to adapt for your New Jersey Studies needs.
 We add supplemental and reference materials as we discover them.
 We satisfy the Standards — and not just Social Studies — Language Arts and even some Science and Math Standards, too.
 We listen!
 The changes to our materials are updates that educators have requested.